borysn/SpringMVCSkeleton/README.md

 # Spring MVC Skeleton

 Spring Web MVC ready to go.
-  A simple skeleton structure that could be used to begin prototyping application.
+A simple skeleton structure that could be used to begin prototyping an application.
 Created using...

 >  - Spring STS 3.7.0
 >  - Tomcat 8